 Feed-back systems add heat to the liquid LPG and allow it to return to the storage vessel as vapor and/or liquid.
 The process of adding heat to the fluid results in a pressure rise in the storage vessel.
 Feed-back systems require specially configured vaporizers sometimes referred to as tank heaters or feed-back vaporizers.

 Feed-out vaporizers do not build pressure – they simply add heat to convert the liquid to vapor as it passes through, but they do allow the storage vessel to maintain a higher pressure that corresponds to the ambient temperature.
 Without a vaporizer all storage vessels will naturally refrigerate resulting in lower pressures.

-What type of vaporization system is best - Feed-out or Feed-back?
+What type of vaporizations system is best - Feed-out or Feed-back?

 There are benefits to both types of systems, but the deciding factor is usually energy waste.